Internal Family Systems (IFS)

 - Understand yourself: Learn how you can live a more fulfilling, centered, and focused life.

-- Change patterns: Once parts of your understand each other, they can let go of destructive behaviors or thoughts and help you make progress in your life.
+- Change patterns: Once parts of you understand each other, they can let go of destructive behaviors or thoughts and help you make progress in your life.
 Personal development: By better understanding all parts of you, you can move forward to achieve what you’ve been held back from.

 - A different treatment option: Every person is different, and if another method, like DBT or CBT isn’t working as well for you, IFS is a different way for you to seek help.